dlaliberte/bikeshed-intro/index.md

 This WebIDL implies that `Foo` instances have internal slots for `[[bar1]]` and `[[bar2]]`.

 When referencing an attribute in spec algorithms, you **must** refer to the internal slot, not the author-facing property, as those can be observed/intercepted by author code.
-You can use text like "...`the {{Foo/bar1}} internal slot`...".
+You can use text like "...`the {% raw %}{{Foo/bar1}}{% endraw %} internal slot`...".
 But current best practice is that instead of referring to internal slots, you should use language like this: "`Foo` has an associated `bar1` of type `DOMString`".

 The `bar1` attribute is `readonly` which means it only has a getter algorithm that could be defined like this: